• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Disclosure: I received a two night stay at the The Logan Hotel in exchange for my honest review.
+Disclosure: I received a two night stay at The Logan Hotel in exchange for my honest review.
 All comments and opinions are my own.
-Prices listed are for the time of this post (August 2017), subject to change.
-This post contains Amazon affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Three cannoli covered in powdered sugar with more stacked in the background on a wooden board.
+Three Homemade Cannoli with more in the background on a wooden board.

 • Strawberry White Chocolate Milkshake and Reading Terminal Market, Academy of Natural Sciences, Rittenhouse Square